CubeFlix/lily/COMMANDS.md

 ### Set Num Workers

 > Set the number of workers.
 This updates the server.
+If the number of workers is invalid, this returns an error.

 **Parameters:**
 > - `numWorkers` (type `int`)